People Helped in 2018: 452,364

 Our mental health and infant care programs included emergency psychological support, women’s, men’s and children’s group sessions, individual follow-up, the establishment of baby spaces, and training for mental health professionals.
-Our nutrition and health interventions covered support for health centers and helping to set up community-level management for the treatment of undernutrition in Hammam al-Alil camp.
+Our nutrition and health programs focus on screening and treating malnutrition and strengthening the capacity of health centers.